EGR314-S-2026-30/EGR314-S-2026-305.github.io/docs/03-Project-Requirements/Project-requirements.md

 - Imaging (camera)
 - Navigation/orientation sensors (IMU, odometry)

-The rover features **2-wheel drive with steering**, with 4-wheel drive as a possible future enhancement.
+The rover features 2-wheel drive with steering, with 4-wheel drive as a possible future enhancement.
 Most structural components (chassis, mounts, body) will be **3D printed** for rapid prototyping and customization.
-Non-printable components, such as wheels, motors, electronics, and sensors, will be **purchased off-the-shelf**.
+Non-printable components, such as wheels, motors, electronics, and sensors, will be purchased off-the-shelf.

-The rover operates over a **daisy-chain UART network** with 8-wire ribbon cables connecting all **modular subsystem boards**.
+The rover operates over a daisy-chain UART network with 8-wire ribbon cables connecting all modular subsystem boards.
 Each board is independently controlled but communicates via a shared protocol.
-Remote operation is achieved through **bidirectional wireless communication**, allowing real-time telemetry, video streaming, and manual control from a base station.
+Remote operation is achieved through bidirectional wireless communication, allowing real-time telemetry, video streaming, and manual control from a base station.

 This approach emphasizes:

-- **Open-ended exploration:** Real-time scientific data collection rather than fixed mission tasks
+- Open-ended exploration: Real-time scientific data collection rather than fixed mission tasks
-- **Subsystem modularity:** Individual boards for mobility, sensors, HMI, and communication
+- Subsystem modularity: Individual boards for mobility, sensors, HMI, and communication
-- **Reliable integration:** Daisy-chain UART network ensures safe message passing between boards
+- Reliable integration: Daisy-chain UART network ensures safe message passing between boards
-- **Safety and durability:** Emergency stop, fail-safes, and low-power operation mirror real planetary rover practices
+- Safety and durability: Emergency stop, fail-safes, and low-power operation mirror real planetary rover practices

 ## Key Feature-to-Requirement Mappings